Famous Rivers in Ottawa and their Tributaries

 This river is a part of the larger river watershed and plays a vital role in the drainage of the surrounding areas.
 It collects water from its tributaries and carries it to the Ottawa River when it goes downstream.

-4.3 Function
+4.2.
+Function

 The serene water and beautiful landscape make this river ideal for recreational activities.
-This river bank is a great spot for outdoor activities such as fishing, canoeing, kayaking, and sometimes natural photography.
-Fishing is the most popular activity as the river is home to many fish, such as trout, that are very popular among anglers.
+This river bank is an excellent spot for outdoor activities such as fishing, canoeing, kayaking, and sometimes natural photography.

-4.4 Ecology
+4.3.
+Ecology

 This river supports many fish, such as trout, a popular fish among anglers.
 The wetland and forest that thrive on this river are also home to several mammals, amphibians, and birds.